Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 All connection types are available on an unlimited data plan.
 If you are only a light-average internet user and are happy with ADSL, VDSL or Fibre 100 you can choose a capped 100GB a month plan instead.

 Trustpower Wireless Broadband is delivered over 4G with estimated speeds of 10Mbps down/1Mbps up.
-Metro customers can have either 60GB or 120GB a month, or if you live in the country, you may be able to get the 240GB Rural plan.
+Metro customers can have either 60GB, 120GB or 300GB a month.
+If you live in the country, you may be able to get the 300GB Rural plan.
 Only capped data wireless plans are available to avoid overloading network towers but you can buy more data each month.

 All Trustpower broadband plans are naked but you can add a phone line if you need one.
 Trustpower will supply you with a modem for free or you can use your own if it is compatible.
 To find out what plans are available at your house, enter your address on the Trustpower website.